What is a report?

 A report is a specific form of writing that is organised around concisely identifying and examining issues, events, or findings that have happened in a physical sense, such as events that have occurred within an organisation, or findings from a research investigation.

-Broadly, these headings may indicate sections within a report, such as an introduction, discussion, and conclusion.
+Headings typically indicate sections within a report, such as an introduction, discussion, and conclusion.

 2.1 Technological benefits